Who's Selling Hockey Tickets?

 Most of the kids just kept walking and stopped talking to me altogether.
 Eventually, a kid would succumb to my offer of pinball and pizza on the Yonge Street strip.

-If they had a pair of blues I would offer them ten bucks for the pair.
-I always had the money in my hand to show them.
-A pair of blue seats cost sixteen dollars back then.
-I might do twelve bucks if they were lower blues right above the goal, but no higher than twelve.
-For the kids it was a roll of pinball quarters for their tickets.
+So let's say that they had a pair of end blues, I would offer them ten bucks for the pair.
+I always had the money in my hand to show them and the actual price of pair of blue seats cost sixteen bucks back then.
+I might do twelve if they were lower blues right above the goal, but no higher than twelve bucks.

-Once I had my first pair of tickets in my hand I would become a seller as well as a buyer.
+Once I had my first pair of tickets in my hand I would now become a seller as well as a buyer.
 The twenty dollars I had in my hand was always made up of small bills, 1's, 2's and 5's.
-I wanted to have all my transactions completed by 7:30 pm so we could get inside for the pre-game warmups.
-However, sometimes I needed to hustle a bit longer out on the street and we would miss the warmups.
+I wanted to have all my transactions completed by 7:30 pm so we could get inside and watch the pre-game warmups.
+However, there were times I needed to hustle a bit longer out on the street and we would miss the warmups.

 But not very often.

-A good night would see me selling three maybe four pairs of tickets.
-Whenever I scored a pair of the coveted golds, I could easily sell them for a minimum of sixty bucks further down the street right in front of the Gardens.
-There were always people with money looking for Leaf tickets in front of the Gardens right under the historic marquee.
+On a good night it would see me buying and selling three maybe four pairs of tickets.
+Whenever I scored a pair of the coveted golds I could easily sell them for a minimum of sixty bucks further down the street right in front of the Gardens.
+There were always people with lots of money looking for Leaf tickets in front of the Gardens right under the historic marquee.

-Another easy way for me to get tickets was to find the guy who didn’t belong, the guy who didn’t fit in with the crowd.
+Another easy way I got tickets was to find the guy who didn’t belong, the guy who didn’t fit in with the crowd.
 They were at almost every game and I could spot them from a mile away.
 They usually stood off to the side and always looked nervous like they were about to rob a bank.
 I would just simply walk up to him and ask him what tickets he had for sale.
 It was always the same story, he had a pair that he couldn’t use and just wanted to get his money back.
-All he wanted was to sell his tickets, get his money and then get the hell off the street.
+All he wanted was to sell his tickets and then get the hell off the street.
 I was always quite happy to help him out with his predicament.

 By game time, both my friend and I were sitting inside the Gardens in seats that literally cost us nothing.
 He had his twenty bucks back in his pocket and I usually had a bit of cash left over for a hot dog and a Coke.
 I did this quite often but only for Saturday night games and my friends were always impressed.
 Any time I wanted to see a Saturday night Leaf game at the Gardens, I had no problem finding one of them to finance my little operation.